Meet the Team

 Natasha Rodriguez, MPH

-Natasha Rodriguez is a recent graduate of the University of Cincinnati's master's in public health program.
+Natasha Rodriguez is a recent graduate of UC master's in public health program.
 She earned a bachelor's in liberal arts: medicine, health and society and completed certificates in minority health, medical humanities and pre-medicine at UC.
 She founded PASO, UC's Filipino cultural organization, and has worked with university and local organizations to cultivate Asian American culture in the Cincinnati area.
 She is interested in health equity and has worked with Cincinnati Children's, the Urban Appalachian Community Coalition and Crossroads Health Center and others to conduct research and gain experience workthin with and for underserved populations.
 Near the end of her graduate program, she began working with Dr. Kim on her Racism Storytelling Project and has joined the team to continue this work.
 Natasha hopes to advance minority health disparities through education and research.

 Former Research Assistants